SirRexOfRider/Braxton-s-BlackJackGUI/readme.txt

         Runs the game
         Have fun :D

-    Most classes have DA, __init__(), getters, setters, __str__() with a few exceptions:
+    Most classes have DA, __init__(), helpers, getters, setters, __str__() with a few exceptions:

-        Blackjack doesn't currently have a __str__() because I'm not sure what it would return Blackjack also doesn't take anything in it's init because it would just break the game.
+        Blackjack doesn't take anything in it's init because it would just break the game.
 Might as well just set the DA myself.

         Player has a specialized dealer_str() that only prints out what the dealer would show in the beginning in Blackjack

-        Deck has a constant LIST_OF_TYPES[] list to help calculate splitting later in Blackjack But suites don't, which looks weird but I also don't need it for suites soooo   _         _
-                                                                                         \-(| |)-/
-                                                                                             w

     But otherwise, I think everything else runs smoothly!

-    Just need to do GUI for it and figure out splitting